BGP acronym (Border Gateway Protocol)

 Arista offers a VLAN bind mode, configuring a certain amount of VLANs belonging to OpenFlow and another set of VLANs belonging to standard Layer 3.
 Openflow implementation is known as “ships in the night.”

 Arista also supports a monitor mode.
 Monitor mode is regular forwarding with OpenFlow on top of it.
 Instead of allowing the OpenFlow controller to forward forwarding entries, forwarding entries are programmed by traditional means via Layer 2 or Layer 3 routing protocol mechanism.
-OpenFlow processing is used in parallel to conventional routing—openflow then copies packets to SPAN ports, offering granular monitoring capabilities.
+OpenFlow processing is used parallel to conventional routing—openflow then copies packets to SPAN ports, offering granular monitoring capabilities.

 DirectFlow